MarcoGiordano96/DS_works/CTR Optimisation (GSC)/CTR_optimisation.md

 # Data Cleaning

-Even though data extracted from GSC API are in a tidy format, there are some fixes to do before we start with our analysis.
+Even though data extracted from GSC API are in a tidy format, there are some small fixes to do before we start with our analysis.
 For instance, details about the date, the query and the page are not requested to predict the CTR.
 Hence, we remove them and create a new data set without them.